Skip to main content

 Intermediate

 To determine if your employer’s wellness program is governed by HIPAA, you must analyze its operational design and its connection to the group health plan.
-The primary distinction lies in whether the program is an embedded benefit of the or a standalone corporate initiative.
+The primary distinction lies in whether the program is an embedded benefit of the health plan or a standalone corporate initiative.

 When a wellness program is part of a group health plan, it acts as an extension of that plan.
 The data collected, from biometric screenings to health risk assessments, is legally classified as PHI.
 This means the group health plan, as a covered entity, is directly responsible for ensuring that the collection, use, and disclosure of this information comply with HIPAA’s stringent standards.